We've all heard of the London and Boston marathons, but what about these adventurous running races?Read more...

 Enjoy spectacular sunsets on the shores of Lake Kariba © Paula French, Shutterstock

-The seaside of Zimbabwe offers stunning scenery and fishing just a stone’s-throw from the gorgeous Matusadona National Park.
+Zimbabwe’s ‘seaside’ offers stunning scenery and fishing right next to Matusadona National Park.

 If you let Zimbabweans have this vast area to themselves, however, you’ll be doing yourself a great disservice.
 Kariba is a laid-back holiday playground with a wide choice of water- and land-based activities.
 The area provides some stunning scenery and the big-sky sunsets over the lake are legendary, attracting keen photographers worldwide.
 There can be few better ways of lowering your blood pressure than a sunset boat cruise, weaving through the eerily stark treetops that remain a full half-century after the river was dammed.
-It’s a brilliant base for wildlife viewing and birdwatching, both of which can be done on land or from small boats or canoes that allow you to approach within metres of bathing elephant and buffalo slaking their thirst.
+Its southern shore forms the northern border of Matusadona National Park so it’s a brilliant base for wildlife viewing and birdwatching, both of which can be done on land or from small boats or canoes that allow you to approach within metres of bathing elephant and buffalo slaking their thirst.

-You may find a houseboat too big for your needs, but there are some fine lodges along the east and southern shores catering for most budgets.
+If you find a houseboat too big for your needs, or you prefer to stay on dry land, there are some fine lodges along the east and southern shores catering for most budgets.